 A Place Like Home

-I want to make sure users have plenty of options, so they can choose to create an account and/or allow location access.
-It is possible to use the app without designating either of those choices.
-I also want to make sure they are aware of where they are at all times, so there is an alert when they are leaving the app for state resources and external links.
-I also include a sign out confirmation.
+When opening the app, they are offered the choice to create an account and/or allow location access.
+There is an explanation upfront on the advantages of creating an account but it is possible to use the app without designating either of those choices.
+There is an alert when they are leaving the app for state resources and external links and I've included a sign-out confirmation.

-I tested mid-fidelity screens on 6 users and received valuable feedback, some of which I incorporated into the final UI.
-The tasks given the user were:
+I tested mid-fidelity screens on 6 users and received valuable feedback, some of which I incorporated into the current UI.
+I know better than to say "final".

 - search for their choice of alternative home